The 10 scariest and most abandoned places to visit in France

 5. The Mont-Desert Sanatorium (Morbihan)

-This former tuberculosis sanatorium is famous for its legends and oppressive atmosphere.
+This former sanatorium for tuberculosis patients is renowned for its legends and oppressive atmosphere.

 • History : Opened in 1930 and abandoned in the 1980s.

-• Atmosphere : The wide corridors and empty rooms add to the feeling of unease.
+• Atmosphere : The vast corridors and empty rooms add to the feeling of unease.

 6. Mortemer Abbey (Eure)